(for veterinary information only)

 INTERACTIONS WITH OTHER DRUGS

 In some cases of urinary incontinence, phenylpropanolamine is used in conbination with estrogens (such as diethylstilbesterol or estriol).
 No harmful drug interactions are expected with this combination.
 In fact, they synergize for a stronger effect.

 Phenylpropanolamine should not be used with L-Deprenyl (Anipryl)

-An increased risk of hypertension can also occur if phenylpropanolamine is given in conjunction with tricyclic antidepressants (such as amitriptyline), non-steroidal anti-inflammatory drugs (NSAIDs), or amitraz (active ingredient of several tick control products.
+An increased risk of hypertension can also occur if phenylpropanolamine is given in conjunction with tricyclic antidepressants (such as amitriptyline or clomipramine), non-steroidal anti-inflammatory drugs (NSAIDs), or amitraz (active ingredient of several tick control products.
 See our tick comparison chart for details).

 Phenylpropanolamine stimulates a “fight or flight” response.
 This means that the following effects may be observed: rapid heart rate, elevation in blood pressure, and restlessness.
 Appetite loss or reduction may be a problem.
 An increase in thirst is also a common side effect.